-The ISSUE is that there are now many approaches to addressing climate change which are often viewed as unrelated.
-The SOLUTION would be to provide access for each department to become involved in the discussion, contributions and applications of this plan.
-Readings, projects and other assignments regarding the relevance of the discipline to sustainability could be made available as part of course and department curricula.
+The ISSUE is that there are many approaches to addressing climate change and climate justice which are often viewed as unrelated.
+The SOLUTION is to provide access for each department to become involved in the discussion, contributions, and applications of this plan.
+Readings, projects and other assignments regarding the relevance of the discipline to sustainability should be made available as part of course and department curricula.
 The BENEFIT of using an interdisciplinary approach is that students would realize not only the relevance of their own discipline to the environment, but also the interconnectedness of global and regional environmental issues.